Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction

 \subsection{Computation of $\mathfrak{P}$ introduced in \cite{DoHR025}}

 In \cite{DoHR025}, we rewrote the discrete dynamical system introduced in \eqref{EQUATDiscrDynamSyste}.
 More precisely, we took advantage of the spherical reduction discussed in Section \ref{SSECTSpherReduc}, and we wrote the explicit action of a collision of type $\mathfrak{a}$, $\mathfrak{b}$ or $\mathfrak{c}$ on the two vectors $p$ and $q$, that were parametrized only in terms of the angles $\theta$ and $\varphi$ (the so-called \emph{trigonometric representation} in \cite{DoHR025}), as it is done for instance in \eqref{EQUATParamInitiaDataAngle} in the case when the pair of particles {\circled{2}} {}- {\circled{3}} {} are colliding.
-In the case when one of the two other pairs is colliding, the expression of the position and velocity vectors is of course different from \eqref{EQUATParamInitiaDataAngle}, but remains very similar (for instance, see (4.8) and (4.11) in \cite{DoHR025} when the collision involves the pair {\circled{1}} {}- {\circled{2}} {}).\\ The inputs of the program consist in three data, $\theta_0$ (denoted by \texttt{theta0} in the algorithm below), $\varphi_0$ (denoted by \texttt{phi0}) and \texttt{NN}, where $\theta_0 \in\ ]0,\pi/2[$ and $\varphi_0\ \in\ ]0,\pi[\backslash\{\pi/2\}$ are used to parametrize the initial configuration \texttt{X}, \texttt{V} of the system, assuming that the pair of particles {\circled{2}} {}- {\circled{3}} {} are initially in contact (\texttt{X} being the vector of initial relative positions, and \texttt{V} the vector of initial relative velocities) as:
+In the case when one of the two other pairs is colliding, the expression of the position and velocity vectors is of course different from \eqref{EQUATParamInitiaDataAngle}, but remains very similar (for instance, see (4.8) and (4.11) in \cite{DoHR025} when the collision involves the pair {\circled{1}} {}- {\circled{2}} {}).\\ We provide here the code, written in MATLAB, of such an algorithm.
+The inputs of the program consist in three data, $\theta_0$ (denoted by \texttt{theta0} in the algorithm below), $\varphi_0$ (denoted by \texttt{phi0}) and \texttt{NN}, where $\theta_0 \in\ ]0,\pi/2[$ and $\varphi_0\ \in\ ]0,\pi[\backslash\{\pi/2\}$ are used to parametrize the initial configuration \texttt{X}, \texttt{V} of the system, assuming that the pair of particles {\circled{2}} {}- {\circled{3}} {} are initially in contact (\texttt{X} being the vector of initial relative positions, and \texttt{V} the vector of initial relative velocities) as: